malone00edu/project_2/README.md

 <br>Output: Exits the program!

---To test errors prompts, input wrong file names etc...
+--To test errors prompts, input wrong file names etc... <br>
 --The program does not support wildcards/redircs/piping with built in functions like cd, cwd, and exit